 The optimal contract W_T^ from (11) features a lower bound on the payout to the agent.
 If this lower bound is higher than the agent's outside option \underline{U} , the agent might not exert any effort and might choose the lowest feasible volatility.
 Consequently, the first-order approach might be violated.
 Our first condition therefore states that this is not the case.
-This assumption appears reasonable, because for the median CEO, the minimum payout (\$1.3m, from Table 2, Panel A for $\gamma = 3$) is only 8.1% of the expected payout (\$16.0m, from Table 1).
-The strong rise in executive compensation during the past three decades has been attributed to a higher outside option or higher rents, but not to an increase in the costs of effort.
+This assumption appears reasonable, because for the median CEO, the minimum payout (\$1.3m for $\gamma = 3$, according to Table 2, Panel A) is only 8.1% of the expected payout (\$16.0m, in Table 1).
+The strong rise in executive compensation during the past three decades has been attributed to a higher outside option or higher rents, but not to an increase in the cost of effort.
 Therefore, Condition 1 is plausible: No CEO will stop working when he gets a minimum payment of 8.1% of what he can expect with normal effort.